All right, change batteries and let's see if that helps.

 The whole process was denigrated by the left and the Democrats.

-The whole concept was denigrated, and they steered everybody off and got us talking about the various definitions of speech and flag burning definitions and how it's dissent and how it's wonderful and how it's God given and how it ancient tradition and so forth and so on.
+And they steered everybody off and got us talking about the various definitions of speech and flag burning definitions and how it's dissent and how it's wonderful and how it's God-given and how it's ancient tradition and so forth and so on.

 The court reversed history and precedent.

-The Supreme Court in 89 just told the states to go to hell, practically, and we are said to be wasting time as we try to trigger the legitimate Process of returning to what was the status quo where states were free to make these laws themselves on their own, independently of the federal government or of other states.
+And we are said to be wasting time as we try to trigger the legitimate process of returning to what was the status quo where states were free to make these laws themselves on their own independently of the federal government or of other states.

-Not not just the debate on the flag and whether burning it is offensive or free speech or whatever, but the whole process of amending the Constitution with the people of this country standing up and asserting themselves and their desires, the whole thing was denigrated by the American left and the Democratic Party.
+Not just the debate on the flag and whether burning it is offensive or free speech or whatever, but the whole process of amending the Constitution with the people of this country standing up and asserting themselves and their desires, the whole thing was denigrated by the American left and the Democratic Party.

-Those windmills are it's free speech out there.
+Those windmills are, it's free speech out there.

-I believe that these windmills ought to be built exactly where Ted Kennedy and Walter Crownkite don't want them built.
+I believe that these windmills ought to be built exactly where Ted Kennedy and Walter Cronkite don't want them built, because I think that's fair and I think that's right.

-What where are we going to stop with these silly notions of what free speech is and what free speech isn't?
+Where are we going to stop with these silly notions of what free speech is and what free speech isn't?

 Especially when the Supreme Court has so muddied the waters.